Open Access publishing

 Authors may deposit a pre-print of their article in a repository at any time.
 A final, accepted manuscript version (post-print) may be deposited in an institutional or not for profit repository once accepted for publication, however access to the full text must be embargoed for 12 months from publication.
 For more information and definitions of these terms please see the licence to publish.
 This is compliant with the vast majority of funders including HEFCE (REF 2020), RCUK, NIH and Wellcome Trust (see SHERPA/RoMEO).

-Articles more than 12 months old (biological sciences) and 24 months old (physical sciences) are freely available to all.
-This excludes articles in the Digital Journal Archive published between 1944 and 2004.
+Recent articles more than 12 months old (biological sciences) and 24 months old (physical sciences) are freely available to all.
+Recent articles are defined as those published within the last 10 years.

 Developing world access: